 Travelling to Japan takes more preparation than your average holiday – at least that’s what I found.
-Some things I wish I’d looked into earlier than I did, others I was glad that I had researched long in advance!
+Some things I wish I’d looked into earlier than I did, others I was glad I had researched long in advance!
 Here are the five things I think everyone should do before getting on a plane to Japan:

 Buy a Japan Rail Pass